Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Furthermore, the GTO is not always the best way to play a particular hand, as it does not attempt to exploit the player you are playing against, either.

-What this means is that there are quite a few scenarios in which deviating from GTO can lead to a higher profit but at a risk of being exploited by other players.
+This means that there are quite a few scenarios in which deviating from GTO can lead to a higher profit, but at the risk of being exploited by other players.

 Justin "JustGTO" Saliba PokerGO champion and PokerCoaching.com coach.